Electrical Contractor Course

-The Electrical Licensing Board and appropriate industry representatives in W.A, have endorsed this programme at a level of training that is consistent with the minimum needs of a person seeking to establish their own electrical contracting business.
+The Electrical Licensing Board and regulator DEMIRS, have endorsed this program at a level of training that is consistent with the minimum needs of a person seeking to establish their own electrical contracting business.

 A reasonable level of computer literacy is required to complete the assessments for this course.